logicstick/newbieavr/README.md

 9. Interrupt
 This project is introduction to interrupts where we are comparing data in Compare register with TCNT1 counter.Once the compare is triggered we will handle that trigger via an interrupt.

+10. LCD Example1
+This project contains the basic interface to LCD.
+The result shows stream of characters on the screen.

 Please check this repo of library.

 http://nongnu.org/avr-libc/user-manual/modules.html